bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-error-handling.rst

        ...
    <p:/p:dialog>

-The ``errorPage`` bean is available within the ajax exception handling.
+The ``errorPage`` bean is available within the Ajax exception handling.
 Properties like ``exceptionId`` or ``message`` can be used to provide specific error information to the user.

 View Expired Exception
 ^^^^^^^^^^^^^^^^^^^^^^

 If the view or the session of a user expires then there is a possibility to catch that exception with a specialized ajax exception handler.
-Instead of catching all exceptions you can specify the type of the exception to catch.
+Instead of catching all exceptions, you can specify the type of exception to catch.

 ::